Republic Services announced late Wednesday afternoon that it will halt its compost-gone-bad removal project for the two days.

 CONTACT INFORMATION:

-Contra Costa County's Lori Braunesreither, Department of Health: Lori Braunesreither
+Contra Costa County's Lori Braunesreither, Department of Health: Lori Braunesreither.

 Nicole Ewing, Richmond Code Enforcement (510-621-1591)